clarknelson/craft-recaptcha-3/README.md

 Some things to do, and ideas for potential features:

-* Make response available to backend plugins?
+* Make response / function available to backend plugins?

-Brought to you by [Clark Nelson](https://clarknelson.com) and lovely GitHub contributors like you!
+Brought to you by [Clark Nelson](https://clarknelson.com) and GitHub contributors like you!